-(A) The purpose of this rule is to describe the role and responsibilities of community mental health boards in the client rights and grievance procedures.
+(A) The purpose of this rule is to describe the role and responsibilities of boards in the client rights and grievance procedures.

-(B) The provisions of this rule are applicable to each community mental health board.
-In addition, the provisions of rule 5122-26-18 of the Administrative Code are also applicable to each community mental health board which itself provides mental health services when permitted to do so in accordance with division (A)(8)(b) of section 340.03 of the Revised Code.
+(B) The provisions of this rule are applicable to each board of alcohol, drug addiction, and mental health services constituted according to section 340.02 of the Revised Code, or a community mental health board or an alcohol and drug addiction services board as described in section 340.021 of the Revised Code.
+In addition, the provisions of rule 5122-26-18 of the Administrative Code are also applicable to each board which itself provides mental health or addiction services when permitted to do so in accordance with section 340.037of the Revised Code.

-(1) "Client rights officer" means the individual designated by a mental health agency or board with responsibility for assuring compliance with the client rights and grievance procedure rule as implemented within each agency or board.
-For these purposes the individual holds the specific title of client rights officer.
+(2) "Client advocate" means the individual designated by a community mental health or addiction services provider or board with responsibility for assuring compliance with the client rights and grievance procedure rule as implemented within each provider or board.
+For these purposes the the title has the same meaning as client rights officer or client rights specialist.

-(2) "Contract agency" means a public or private service provider with which a community mental health board enters into a contract for the delivery of mental health services.
-A board which is itself providing mental health services is subject to the same requirements and standards which are applicable to contract agencies, as specified in rule 5122:2-1-05 of the Administrative Code.
+(3) "Contract provider" means a public or private service provider with which a board enters into a contract for the delivery of mental health or addiction services.
+A board which is itself providing mental health or addiction services is subject to the same requirements and standards which are applicable to contract providers, as specified in rule 5122:2-1-05 of the Administrative Code.

-(3) "Grievance" means a written complaint initiated either verbally or in writing by a client or by any other person or agency on behalf of a client regarding denial or abuse of any client's rights.
+(4) "Grievance" means a written complaint initiated either verbally or in writing by a client or by any other person or provider on behalf of a client regarding denial or abuse of any client's rights.

-(1) Each community mental health board shall assure in its community plan that each contract agency has a grievance procedure in place which meets the requirements of rule 5122-26-18 of the Administrative Code.
-Each community mental health board shall recognize that, for an agency accredited and granted deemed status by the Ohio department of mental health in accordance with rule 5122-25-03 of the Administrative Code, the requirements of rule 5122-26-18 of the Administrative Code are met by agency conformance to its accrediting body standards.
+(1) Each board shall assure that each contract provider has a grievance procedure in place which meets the requirements of rule 5122-26-18 of the Administrative Code.
+Each board shall recognize that, for a provider accredited and granted deemed status by the Ohio department of mental health and addiction services in accordance with rule 5122-25-02 of the Administrative Code, the requirements of rule 5122-26-18 of the Administrative Code are met by provider conformance to its accrediting body standards.

-(2) Each community mental health board must establish a procedure for addressing client rights complaints, including, when applicable, complaints initiated in accordance with rule 5122-30-22 of the Administrative Code on behalf of a resident of a residential facility.
+(2) Each board must establish a procedure for addressing client rights complaints, including, when applicable, complaints initiated in accordance with rule 5122-30-22 or 5122-30- 22.1 of the Administrative Code on behalf of a resident of a residential facility.
 This procedure must include:

-(a) Provision for accessing agency information relevant to the complaint;
+(a) Provision for accessing provider information relevant to the complaint;

 (b) Provision of written copy of the board's grievance procedure to be available on request;

-(c) Specification of time lines for a resolution of the grievance, not to exceed twenty working days from the date the grievance is filed;
+(c) Specification of time lines for a resolution of the grievance, not to exceed twenty-one working days from the date the grievance is filed;

 (d) Provision for written notification and explanation of the resolution to be provided to the client, or to the griever if other than the client, with the client's permission;

-(e) A statement regarding the option of the griever to further grieve with any or all of the following: Ohio department of mental health, Ohio legal rights service, U.S. department of health and human services.
+(e) A statement regarding the option of the griever to further grieve with any or all of the following: Ohio department of mental health and addiction services, the Ohio protection and advocacy system (disability rights Ohio), or the U.S. department of health and human services.
 Appropriate professional licensing or regulatory boards' relevant names, addresses, and telephone numbers shall be included; and

 (f) Provision for providing, upon request, relevant information about the grievance to one or more of the organizations specified in this paragraph to which the griever has initiated a complaint.